-Italy is party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Italy without a visa in some circumstances.
-More information:
+Schengen Convention, along with a number of other European countries.
+This allows you to enter Italy without a visa in some circumstances.

-Under Italian anti-terrorism laws, commercial accommodation providers must provide Italian authorities with the personal details of their guests.
-In the majority of cases, this will only require taking a photocopy of your passport.
+By law, commercial accommodation providers must provide the Italian authorities with the personal details of their guests.
+In the majority of cases this will only require taking a photocopy of your passport.